erikrfunk/PPM_geneticManagementStats/README.md

   -o, output: A prefix for the output file
   -t, threads
   ```

+*Description:*<br>
+Purpose: To test an individual that might have lost it's p-chip.<br>
+Requires: **ANGSD** and **ngsRelate**<br>

+When analyzing the reintroduced populations, we are still limited to low coverage
+data until imputation can be optimized.
+The script here will run **ngsRelate** on low
+coverage whole genomes using genotype likelihoods.
+This requires ngsRelate to be
+in your path.
+A version exists at `/home/centos/USS/erik/Programs/ngsRelate/` <br>

 NgsRelate can run on a VCF file that includes phred-scaled likelihoods with a PL tag.
 By default, this script will generate this file using **ANGSD** and **BCFtools**,